Address: Autódromo José Carlos Pace, Av. Senador Teotnio Vilela, 261 São Paulo, Brazil

 Circuit type: Permanent road course

 Interlagos is something of a throwback circuit, built in the 1940s and updated just enough over the years to satisfy the demands of Formula One without destroying its essential character.
-Drivers and spectators love it, though with its primitive paddock facilities, teams are more lukewarm.
-Quite how Interlagos retains its F1 spot is something of a mystery when you consider the pillorying Silverstone took from Bernie Ecclestone to update its facilities, but perhaps it goes to show that, deep down, he is a sentimentalist after all...
+Drivers and spectators love it, though with its historically primitive paddock facilities, teams have been more lukewarm.
+Quite how Interlagos retains its F1 spot is something of a mystery when you consider the pillorying Silverstone took from Bernie Ecclestone to update its facilities, but with various alternatives failing to happen, it clings on for now, happily with much improved facilities.

 The circuit's history began in 1926, when a real state company led by British entrepreneur Louis Romero Sanson began designing a new suburban area as part of the expansion of São Paulo.
 Known as 'Balneário Satélite da Capital', the project envisaged the creation of housing, large roads, and a multi-sport complex located in between the two enormous reservoirs which supply the city with drinking water.